AstroDetlev/PiBook_on_AcerTravelMate4001/README.md

   - Optional: 5V-powered "class H" stereo amplifier
   - Optional: internal mic

-g) Use a new 12V Power supply so there's no need to deal with the old one that provides 19V With this, only a 12V to 5V Step Down Converter is needed.
+g) Use a 12V Power supply so there's no need to deal with the old one that provides 19V With this, only a 12V to 5V Step Down Converter is needed.
-  - ToDo: estimate power consumption of all components and search for matching power converters
+  - ToDo: estimate power consumption of all components and search for matching power converters.
+XL4015 with extra cooler?
   - ToDo: make a plan how to wire this with thicker wires

-h) If possible (room for cable), lead the inputs of the screen accessing board to the outside of this "PiBook", so the whole thing can be used as a monitor.
+h) If possible (enough space for cable), lead the inputs of the screen accessing board to the outside of this "PiBook", so the whole thing can be used as a KVM (Keyboard+Video+Mouse).
-    Do the same for keyboard and touchpad (USB,PS/2, both?)
+    For this, do the same for keyboard and touchpad (USB,PS/2, both?)

-i) Temperatur and Voltage Monitoring, fan control and small extra Display?
-(2x16 char?)
+i) Temperatur and Voltage Monitoring (No planned)
-  Temperatur measuring via DS18S20 (I need to check that character between the numbers...)
-  Fan control via PWM?
-  Voltage...How accurate can ADC be with an Arduino?

 j) How to power on/off the Rapberry Pi?
 	Can the Keyboard-Arduino be of any help with this task?
+Linux shell via UART?
+Attention: Arduino is 5V, Pi is 3.3 V!
 	How to completely power off?
 This computer shall not boot on powering, but power on if the power button is pressed.
 	- ToDo: Check if there is any prebuild hardware available for this.
+ 	- PS/2 keyboard can send an ACPI Power on code.

 h) Add a Realtime clock.
 There are tiny boards available for the Raspberry Pi, but most of them seem to deal with a capacitor.
 	- ToDo: use existing RTC Board, get this working for the Pi Zero, and estimate the time span it can keep the clock alive.
 Maybe a CR2032 will work better?